 For a successful open innovation competition, you have to be thoroughly organized.

-On average, 28% of the people who register to the challenge do not hand over their project.
+On average, 28% of the people who register for the challenge do not hand over their project.
 To reduce this risk, it is essential to maintain your efforts of communication throughout your challenge.

-To give you an order of idea, at Agorize, the promotion of a single challenge gathers 3 to 4 people over a period going from 6 to 10 weeks!
+To give you an order of ideas, at Agorize, the promotion of a single challenge gathers 3 to 4 people over a period going from 6 to 10 weeks!

-Agorize has an international network of students, start-ups, developers, schools and incubators that can be quickly activated.
-We also provide mix of online communication and event management for every innovation challenges we power.
+Agorize has an international network of students, start-ups, developers, schools, and incubators that can be quickly activated.
+We also provide a mix of online communication and event management for every innovation challenge we power.